-All students who score below Level 3 on state required assessments_must receive remediation in those area(s).
+All students who score below Level 3 in reading, writing, mathematics, and/or science on the previous year's FCAT on state required assessments must receive remediation in the those area(s).
 The results of the State Assessment Program are the primary sources for criteria to determine a need for remediation.
 Additional diagnostic information and classroom performance may also be used as criteria to determine a need for remediation.
+State assessment results on the criterion-referenced tests (FCAT) are indicators.
 The assessment results from the previous year are used to determine the need for remediation for the present grade level.
 Remediation may offered during the school year or during the summer session.